 Having these items that you use a little more consistently right in front of you, or right in your direct vicinity, makes it much easier once you’re out on the water.
 You don’t want to be searching around in pockets for things that you really need.
 In pockets or side areas, you can keep things like pliers, a radio, and your cell phone (which I recommend you put in a dry bag just in case).

 These are the things that you don’t really need all the time when you’re out in the water.
 But, if they have a place—a place where they can easily be found—you know where they are at all times.
 This really helps if you’re in a rush.

 Again, these are just a few examples.
 Finding out what works for you will take some time and will probably result in some of your own trial and errors.
 When you find out what works for you the best, it’s such a relief—and you can focus more on your fishing and your enjoyment of being out on the water instead of focusing on your storage or lack of room.

-Finding an ideal setup on your kayak doesn’t have to be hard, but it could take some time.
-With some ideas, some patience, and some joy to be fishing, you’ll be sure to find your own ideal setup in no time.
+Finding an ideal setup on your kayak doesn’t have to be hard, in fact, you can save some time by purchasing an already pre-rigged fishing kayak just for anglers.
+Otherwise, it could take some time.
+However, with some carefully thought of ideas, patience, and joy to be out fishing, you’ll be sure to find your own ideal setup in no time.